OceanBase logo

 6. Run the docker run command to start OAT.

-Here, $oat_image specifies the tag of the OAT image.
+Here, $oat_image is the tag of the OAT image.

 docker run -d --net host --name oat -v /data_dir:/data -e OAT_INITIAL_ADMIN_PASSWORD=xxx --restart on-failure:5 $oat_image